 Real estate agents sometimes make mistakes when they are representing clients who are buying homes.
 Sometimes, errors cross the line to become negligence, which would entitle you to compensation when damages result from their professional negligence.

 Whitney, LLP’s real estate lawyers help Maryland home buyers bring claims and file lawsuits against dishonest and negligent home sellers, house flippers, real estate agents and termite inspection companies across Maryland.
 Our attorneys recover compensation for buyers to repair hidden damage and defects and for emotional distress.
 We offer free consultations.
-Many of our clients pay no out-of-pocket fees or expenses.

 If you need a real estate lawyer near me to help with hidden damage, failure to disclose defects, negligence or fraud in the purchase of a house, call us at (410) 583-8000 or use our online Quick Contact form.